AOG Inductee Bios

 DRUMMOND PIKE (1966) According to one of his Redwood classmates, activist Drummond Pike was always a leader.
 At UC Santa Cruz he was elected Campus Representative (student body president) and earned an A.B. in political science.
 After an M.A. from Rutgers, just 10 years after graduation from Redwood, he founded the nonprofit Tides Foundation, a pioneer donor advised fund, which in 2010 made over $143 million in grants in the U.S. and the world to organizations working for economic and social justice, democracy, and a sustainable and healthy environment.
 He was CEO of the Tides Network, including the Foundation, until October of 2010.
 Under his innovative leadership in the 1990s the Tides Foundation became a provider of a range of services for nonprofits.
 In 2006 he was awarded the National Philanthropy Day’s Outstanding Foundation Professional Award.
 A licensed commercial river guide in the Grand Canyon, in 2006, he received the Mark Dubois Award from Friends of the River.

-MARK FAINARU-WADA (1983) With his colleague Lance Williams, investigative reporter Mark Fainaru-Wada broke one of the foremost sports stories our times, the BALCO Case, about star athletes who used drugs to enhance their performance.
-The story helped reform professional baseball and other sports.
-The two reporters wrote a best selling book, Game of Shadows Barry Bonds, BALCO, and the Steroids Scandal That Rocked Professional Sports.
-Covering the BALCO story, Fainaru-Wada refused to name a source and was threatened with an 18-month prison term until the source came forth voluntarily.
-His reporting on the story earned him a string of national honors including the George Polk Award, the Edgar A. Poe Award, the Dick Schaap Excellence in Journalism and the Associated Press Sports Editors awards.
-He graduated from Northwestern’s Medill School of Journalism and covered sports for a series of local and national publications.
-He now works for ESPN.
+MARK FAINARU-WADA (1983) With his San Francisco Chronicle colleague Lance Williams, investigative reporter Mark Fainaru-Wada broke one of the foremost sports stories of our times, the BALCO Steroids Case, which centered on star athletes who used drugs to enhance their performances.
+Their reporting helped reform professional baseball and other sports, and the two reporters wrote a best-selling book, “Game of Shadows -- Barry Bonds, BALCO, and the Steroids Scandal That Rocked Professional Sports.”
+While covering the BALCO story, Fainaru-Wada and Williams refused to name a source and were threatened with an 18-month prison term; the case was dropped when the source came forth voluntarily.
+Also, with his brother and fellow Avenue of Giants member Steve Fainaru (1980), Fainaru-Wada wrote the best-selling book, “League of Denial – The NFL, Concussions and the Battle for Truth.”
+The two also collaborated with PBS Frontline on a documentary based on their reporting.
+Fainaru-Wada has won a string of national journalism honors, including two George Polk Awards, a Peabody and two Emmys.
+He currently works for ESPN’s investigative unit.

 2011 Redwood High School Distinguished Alumni Avenue of Giants